Image Credit: George Hiles on Unsplash

 Q&A with Dana Compton

-To what extent do you think journal and organizational strategic planning should be linked, particularly now in the face of so many changes like new OA mandates and COVID-19?
+To what extent do you think journal and organizational strategic planning should be linked, particularly now in the face of so many changes?

 DC: I’ve been thinking about that a lot more lately.
 It is becoming more essential for organizations to be strategically looking at their publications program as a whole.
 Not just with COVID-19, but also the changes that journal publishers have been addressing for years like open access (OA), and now Plan S, and how that’s going to sort of turn business models on their heads.
 You can’t look at just a journal or a portfolio of journals in a vacuum and say it’s going to continue to contribute the same level of revenue, or maybe in some cases remain self-sustaining.
 At the same time, many organizations are facing conference cancellations due to COVID-19, which impacts not only the revenue earned directly from the event but also may impact the publication of conference proceedings and the associated revenue from that content.
 I think many organizations are thinking about how they’re going to replace a good bit of lost revenue, and that might mean introducing new publications, it might mean repurposing content from journals for new audiences, it might mean reimagining how to deliver valuable content in the absence of in-person conferences, it might even mean looking outside the publications sphere.
 So I feel like this can be done less and less in a vacuum and really does need to be looked at from an organizational level.